michael-mafi/flexboxReactNative/README.md

 The beginning and end files can be edited directly and viewed in a browser.

 ## Mobile
-Full setup information is available on the [React Native](https://facebook.github.io/react-native/) site, but this *should* work in Mac OS:
+Full setup information is available on the [React Native](https://facebook.github.io/react-native/)

 - `npm install -g react-native-cli`
 - `npm install`